Here are our top ten tips to make sure you have the ride of your life!

 Tip #3 – Increase your effort

 Introduce short bursts of effort into your rides.
-The objective of these is to increase your heart rate – get more blood pumping to your muscles.
+The aim of these is to increase your heart rate and get more blood pumping to your muscles.
 Select a bigger gear and really test yourself for at least five minutes.
 Aim to do this every second day.
 Try and introduce some climbs into your rides to get those leg muscles working.
-When you feel ready for a bigger test, increase your five-minute efforts to two per ride.
+Ready for a bigger test?
+Increase your five-minute efforts to two per ride.

 Tip #4 – Familiarise yourself with the start and finish lines

-Try to ride the start and finish of the course in advance of the big day to familiarise yourself with the start and finish location.
-Learn how the road feels under your tyres and think about gearing and cadence through the corners.
+Try to ride the start and finish of the Challenge Tour route ahead of the big day.
+Learn how the road feels under your tyres and think about gearing and cadence through corners.

 Tip #5 – Familiarise yourself with the event route

 Make sure you have all the information you need the week before the ride.
-Familiarise yourself with the event route, get to know the towns the event passes through, facilities along the route, how far each town is from the last and where the refreshment stations are located.
+Familiarise yourself with the event route, get to know the towns the event passes through, facilities along the route, how far each town is from the last and where hydration stations are located.

 Tip #6 – Fuel up

 It’s time to carbo-load!
-Your diet in the week ahead of the event should include at least one meal a day that contains plenty of complex carbohydrates.
-Carb-loading helps your body prepare for the ride by storing glycogen, helping to reduce possible dehydration and fatigue on the day.
+Your diet in the week ahead of the event should include at least one meal each day containing plenty of complex carbohydrates – think pasta, rice, fruit and wholegrain breads or cereals.
+This allows your body to store glycogen, helping to reduce possible dehydration and fatigue on the day.
 But don’t overdo it the night before!

 Tip #7 – Event day breakfast and preparation

-Breakfast should contain high levels of complex carbohydrates.
-Foods such as pasta, rice, fruit and wholegrain breads or cereals are great.
-Keep your fluid levels up in the lead up to the ride.
-Remember to apply plenty of sunscreen before starting to keep your skin safe.
+Your event-day breakfast should also contain high levels of complex carbohydrates.
+Keep your fluid levels up in the hours before the ride.
+Remember to apply plenty of sunscreen before starting.

-For the first 20km sip small amounts of water regularly, roughly every 15 minutes.
+You’re officially on the move – nice one.
+Sip small amounts of water every 15 minutes or so.
 Introduce small amounts of carb-rich food such as a banana, a sports bar or a small roll with jam or honey.
-It’s too early to eat chocolate, so keep this source of sugar for later in the ride when they’ll be of more use.
+Save chocolate-based snacks for later in the ride when they’ll be of more use.
 Be sure to eat and drink regularly to replace lost fluids – even if the weather isn’t particularly warm.

 Tip #9 – Completion

 We know many Challenge Tour athletes will be eager to set a great time – but it’s not a race.
-Challenge yourself but know your limits.
-Don’t be afraid to stop, take a breather and have some water.
+Challenge yourself but know your limits too.
+Don’t be afraid to stop, take a breather or have some water.